Brian Schwartz special to the Roundup

 This is football practice in the heat.

 Since 1995, 38 players have died from heat stroke at the high school, college, and professional levels, according to the Annual Survey of Football Injury Research by Frederick O. Mueller.
+While great research has been done to find out how WBGT can affect humans, there are still cases of obvious neglect of extreme temperatures that can be rather dangerous for atheletes at any level.

 “We keep practice less than 45 minutes due to the heat,” said Pierce College Strength and Conditioning Coach Matt Hank.